Parañaque National High School: Gerry Lumaban era (July 2018-present)

 Parañaque National High School- San Isidro, was established in 2019 as the latest annex of the school and the youngest high school in the city.
 In contrast, Marcelo Green National High School became independent from the school in 2022.

 The school celebrated its golden anniversary in 2019, with the theme "Golden Years of Performance Excellence".
 The programs involved in the 50th anniversary of the school was the donation of 50 LED Televisions by different organizations and an alumni homecoming by many former school batches.

 The school was one of the first schools in the country to spearhead the return of face-to-face classes through the "HyLearn Learning" Program; which is a hybridized learning modality, combining the traditional face-to-face modality of teaching to online learning.
 This system was also implemented in other public schools in Parañaque.
 The school returned hosting face-to-face Junior High School and Senior High School Commencement Exercises from the June 28 to 30, 2022.
 Both junior high school and senior high school completers who volunteered to participate were split into batches in order to reduce contagion.
 The next school year, the school returned to face-to-face classes on its first day; with students being divided into two sets, each set going to school on an alternating schedule; this set-up lasted up to November 2022 as per a directive that ordered all public schools to return to face-to-face classes.

+In May 2023, it was announced that Quisumbing North building and Marquez building are both slated for demolition in order to construct a new school building.
+The proposed school building has 60 rooms and is a 10-story building inspired by Gabaldon school building architecture.

+In school year 2023-2024, the number of students of the school ballooned from the previously approximately 17,000 students during the last school year to approximately 18,500.
+This makes the school one of the largest in the country in terms of population.

+The school added another Junior High School program, the Special Program for Foreign Language and Journalism (SPFLJ) the following year.
+Like the STE Program, a specialized exam is needed before entering the new program.

+In school year 2025-2026, the Senior High School program was reformed for the first time through the Strengthened Senior High School Program.
+Strands (i.e. STEM, HUMSS, ABM) were removed across 800 schools, including PNHS-Main for grade 11 students.
+In lieu of the strand system, two main tracks: Academic and Technical Professional (TechPro) are offered, with 17 different pathways (groups of subjects that a student may choose), and these pathways are categorized as Pure Academic, Pure TechPro, or Academic With Doorway (a hybrid of the two aforementioned systems).
+Aside from that, the new Senior High School program eased the academic workload of students by reducing the number of core subjects but increasing the number of electives, allowing students to explore different subjects.
+Grade 12 students during that school year are unaffected by the curricular reforms.